Is a Head Transplant Really Going to Happen?

 After the first candidate opted for more traditional methods, the name of the new patient that will have the world's first head transplant has not yet been released.
 No matter who it is, there's no denying that this will be a tremendous breakthrough in medical science.

-Just a few months ago, Valery Spiridonov named to be the first patient to undergo the transplant.
+In 2017, Valery Spiridonov was named as the first patient that would undergo the transplant.
 However, the young man decided to decline the offer.
-Now the man everyone now knows as the 21st-century “Frankenstein” will be a Chinese patient whose name remains anonymous.
+Then it was rumored that a Chinese patient would be the first “guinea pig”.

 A neurosurgeon’s dream, a challenge that science has not yet met